Native Bridge to Success

 - Attend a 1 unit, 8-week class (NAU 100 – Transition to College) with other Bridge students

-- Upon completion the 4-day program & fall milestones including the 8-week class, eligible Bridge students will receive a $275 textbook scholarship for the spring 2020 semester.
-Note: Bridge students must be enrolled in full-time hours for the spring 2020 term at NAU to receive the funds.
+- Upon completion the 4-day program & fall milestone requirements including the 8-week class, eligible Bridge students will receive a $250 textbook scholarship for the spring 2021 semester.
+Note: Bridge students must be enrolled in full-time hours for the spring 2021 term at NAU to receive the funds.

 Who should attend?
 Accordion Closed

-New first-year Alaskan Native, Native American and Native Hawaiian freshmen students who are enrolled in fall 2019 classes.
-Space is limited to 75 students on a first-come, first-served basis.
+New first-year Alaskan Native, Native American and Native Hawaiian freshmen students who are enrolled in fall 2020 classes.
+Participation is on a first-come, first-served basis.

 Program & class dates Accordion Closed

-The 4-day program dates are August 18-21, 2019 (Sunday through Wednesday).
+The 4-day program dates are August 16-19, 2020 (Sunday through Wednesday).
 All accepted Bridge Program students must plan to attend activities and events for the full duration of the 4-day program as well as program milestones for the academic year.
-The 8-week NAU 100 class is a required course for accepted Bridge students which begins on August 26 and ends October 18.
+The first 8-week NAU 100 class is a required course for accepted Bridge students.
+More class information to be forthcoming.

 Housing Accordion Closed